 The Covid-19 Coronavirus pandemic did not impact Watsonville nearly as much as we had anticipated at this time last year.
 This has left the City in a position to be cautiously optimistic as we prepared our budget.
-Across all funds, we are adding back some, but not all of the reductions from the prior year.
+Across all funds, we are restoring some, but not all of the reductions from the prior year.
 Many funds have also accumulated one-time balances that we are able to use to address deferred capital and one-time needs.
-Watsonville is in better shape than many cities in the Monterey Bay Region, but prior structural deficits, increasing CalPERS liabilities, and long deferred maintenance needs mean we still need to proceed with caution as we emerge from the pandemic.
+Watsonville is in better shape than many cities in the Monterey Bay Region, but prior structural deficits, increasing CalPERS liabilities, and long deferred maintenance needs require that we continue to proceed with caution as we emerge from the pandemic.